hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 - lion: a `Pet` object
 - cat: a `Pet` object

-A constructor that attempts to return an object will return an object of that type.
+A constructor that attempts to *return an object will return an object of that type*.
 Thus, `dog` refers to a `Dog` object since that's what the constructor tried to return.

-A constructor that attempts to return a non-object value, such as a string, will instead return a new object of the type associated with the constructor, e.g., `Pet` in this case.
+A constructor that attempts to *return a non-object value*, such as a string, will instead return a new object of the type associated with the constructor, e.g., `Pet` in this case.
 Thus, `lion` refers to a `Pet` object *since the constructor attempts to return a string*.

-A constructor that doesn't return an explicit value will return a new object of the type associated with the constructor, e.g., `Pet`.
+A constructor that *doesn't return an explicit value* will return a new object of the type associated with the constructor, e.g., `Pet`.
 Thus, `cat` refers to a `Pet` object since the constructor doesn't return an explicit value.

 #### 1.3.7 Supplying Constructor Arguments with Plain Objects